 Early on, Jenkins tried to pass himself off as "Riddick".
 In chapter 25 he gets artificial eyes.

 A rather dark one in chapter 34.
 Near the start of the chapter, Jules remarks that he never found out who Gianna Parasini's employer was despite the rape-torture.
 At the end, we get to find out just who it was.

-But for Me, It Was Tuesday: In the second prologue, Pallin says that accusations of Spectres causing the deaths of thousands happen all the time and thus they won't intervene in Saren's case without solid evidence.
+But for Me, It Was Tuesday: In the second prologue, Pallin says that accusations of Spectres causing the deaths of thousands happen all the time and thus C-SEC won't intervene in Saren's case without solid evidence.

 The Asari Huntresses working for Saren who take Tali captive are convinced that Spectres are after them.
 In the first chapter, it is suggested that Adam is being considered for Spectrehood and canon tells us Garrus was considered too.

 When Jenkins considers a police career, he is told to look into Detroit, which is where part of HR took place.

 "Laputan Machine, repeat, Laputan Machine!"note Gunther's killphrase from the original DX.

 In chapter 18, Aki tells Tali that Adam has a sticky knee actuator that needs fixing and she's more of a doctor than an engineer.
 In the original DX, Dr. Reyes had to fix Gunther's sticky knee actuator and complained that he felt more like an engineer than a doctor.